 - Your listing automatically remains active for 30 days.

-Potential Downsides of Selling Pawn Shop Inventory on Craigslist:
+Cons of Selling Pawn Shop Inventory on Craigslist:

 - You’re not the only one who can buy things on Craigslist that you then sell in-store.
 Your customers can buy products on Craigslist and then sell them to YOU at a higher price.